-Oak Priory is the second of three developments being delivered as part of the Stoke-on-Trent Extra Care PFI project.
+Oak Priory is the second of three schemes to be delivered as part of the Stoke-on-Trent Extra Care PFI project.

-Oak Priory is set in beautiful landscaped gardens and features vibrant communal spaces clustered around a three storey atrium, flooded with natural light.
+Set in beautiful landscaped gardens, Oak Priory features vibrant communal spaces clustered around a three storey atrium, flooded with natural light.
 The design creates two distinct, albeit connected buildings.
 Fusing traditional form with contemporary materials, including brick facades, generous cantilevered balconies and zinc detailing, the scheme is rich and varied in detail.